arkadeepg/Linux_Git_Shell/README.md

-# Linux and Git basics
+# Shell
-Repo for Linux, Git and Shell scripting
+Repo for Shell scripting